 Sustainable Tourism and Conservation

-The Dead Sea faces environmental challenges, with its water level dropping at an alarming rate due to diversion of inflow and mineral extraction.
+The Dead Sea faces environmental challenges, with its water level dropping at an alarming rate due to the diversion of inflow and mineral extraction.
 Efforts are being made to promote sustainable tourism and conservation in the region.
 Projects like the Red Sea-Dead Sea Water Conveyance aim to bring seawater to stabilize the water levels and generate hydroelectric power.
 Visitors are encouraged to support eco-friendly initiatives and respect the natural environment to help preserve this unique natural wonder for future generations.